 The job didn’t teach me anything new about human nature, but I did learn a few things about homeless people and myself.
 Prepare to have most of what you’ve been told about the homeless population to be challenged.

-I’m not saying that my perspective is the most accurate, but between this job and volunteer assignments, I’ve seen how many of them think and behave.
-What I’ve found may surprise what you.
+I’m not saying that my perspective is the most accurate, but between this job and volunteer assignments, I’ve seen how many think and behave.
+What I’ve found may surprise you.

 1) Time waits for no man: the truth about the homeless